 * Letters home

-* Supporting families through the Early Help Assessment process.
+* Supporting families through the Early Help and the Education Welfare assessment process.

-All of these strategies are used in the hope that formal referrals to myself can be avoided and situations can be improved without formal action.
+All of these strategies are used in the hope that formal referrals to the Education Welfare Service can be avoided and situations can be improved without formal action.